-17.6.1 Use of Electronic Tendering (e-tendering)
+17.6.1 Use of Electronic Tendering e-tendering

-- 17.6.1.1 The Trust uses only electronic tendering procedures, hereinafter referred to as e-procurement. - 17.6.1.2 The Procurement Manager, or authorised member of staff, will use e-procurement to conduct any tendering exercise or enter into any contract using e-tendering.
+- 17.6.1.1 The Trust uses only electronic tendering procedures, hereinafter referred to as e-tendering. - 17.6.1.2 The Procurement Manager, or authorised member of staff, will use e-tendering to conduct any tendering exercise or enter into any contract.